Illinois Traffic Violation and DUI Lawyers

 Additionally, court costs for court supervision are typically more than court costs for a conviction.

-In Cook County, court costs for a traffic ticket are typically $214 for supervision and $179 for a conviction.
-A misdemeanor offense in Cook County is often $399 and a DUI typically starts out at around $1,300 to $1,400.
+In Cook County, court costs for a traffic ticket are $256.50.
+A misdemeanor offense in Cook County is nearly $400 and a DUI typically starts out at around $1,300 to $1,400.
 Keep in mind, these are just the court costs; this does not even include a fine that could be assessed by a judge.

 In DuPage County, the court costs are even higher and are often combined with the fine.
 Each municipality sets their own fees so it can vary widely.
 However, an approximate amount in DuPage County is $385 for a petty speeding ticket, $425 for a cell phone ticket, and $500 for a no insurance ticket.
 Misdemeanors are also approximately $500.